Community Funding Partnership Applicants2024-12-13T00:02:41+00:00

 3. Following your Inquiry Call, Staff will review and determine whether to set-up a site visit or pre-application meeting (virtual or in-person options).

-4. If approved, staff will work with the applicant to complete the application and submit all supporting documents by email to partnerfunding@crwcd.org.
+4. If approved, staff will work with the applicant to complete an application and attach supporting documents via the grant portal.

 The Community Funding Partnership is a rolling program, and therefore, applications and requests for partnership funding can be submitted at any time.
 Applicants should anticipate four to six weeks for internal applications review, analysis and funding recommendation, contingent upon receiving a complete application.